Who do you call if you have concerns about animal welfare or interactions with animals?

 An up to date version of the animal control by-law is available below:

-If your dog is missing, call the City Animal Services Centre at 519-631-7430, to report your dog missing and inquire if the Animal Control Officer has picked it up.
-Also ask if someone turned your dog in to the Shelter.
+If your dog is missing, call Hillside Kennels Animal Control LTD at 519-469-3247, to report your dog missing and inquire if the Animal Control Officer has picked it up.
+Also ask if someone turned your dog in to the shelter.
 You may also want to report the dog missing to a neighbouring municipality.

 Have you Lost or Found a Pet?

-You may wish to post on Kijiji under Lost and Found and/or on Helping Lost and Found Pets (HELP).
+You may wish to post on Facebook Aylmer community groups or Kijiji under Lost and Found and/or on Helping Lost and Found Pets (HELP).
 A growing number of municipalities are starting to use the HELP site and recommending it to residents.
 It’s free to use.